columbia/egalito-docs/chunk.rst

 Chunk Class Diagram
 -------------------

-Here is a diagram of the main classes that implement Chunk :
+Here is a diagram of the main classes that implement the Chunk interface:

 .. image:: img/chunk1.jpg